Tool/Solver to solve crossword puzzles (or arrow words) from the letters already placed on the grid and the definitions.

 Example: TWENTY-ONE is interpreted as a 9-letter word: TWENTYONE

-Usually, the longest, most difficult and therefore less common words are at the top left of the grid.
-So prefer to start at the bottom right.
-This is where the majority of words end, so there are many letters E, S, R or T.
+— Start toward the bottom right.
+This is where most words end, so there are many ending letters like E, S, R, or T.

 An enthusiast who solves crosswords is called a crossworder.